JohanVanslembrouck/corolib/include/corolib/README.md

 The library has two parts:
 * Files async_operation.h, async_task.h, auto_reset_event.h, commservice.h, oneway_task.h, print.h, semaphore.h,
-wait_all_awaitable.h, when_all_counter.h, when_any_one.h and wait_any_awaitable.h are independent of Boost and are also used by the Qt examples.
+when_all.h, when_all_counter.h, when_any_one.h and when_any.h are independent of Boost and are also used by the Qt examples.
 * Files commclient.h, commcore.h and commserver.h use boost/asio and are only used by the Boost examples.
 Folder lib contains the source (.cpp) files for the header files (.h) in include/corolib.